I have a revoked Illinois Driver’s License; how do I get it back?

 The type of hearing you will need depends on the specific reason the state revoked your license.
 As a general rule, you will need a formal hearing when the state revokes your driver’s license for a more serious reason.

 Two or more DUIs = a formal hearing.
 One conviction for DUI (no prior court supervision for DUI) = an informal hearing.
-Being caught using fraudulent identification (a fake ID) = an informal hearing (if you are found guilty of using the ID).
-Likewise, if the state suspends your license and you would like to drive to and from your job, an informal hearing is necessary.
+Being caught using fraudulent identification (a fake ID) and being found guilty of using the ID = an informal hearing.
+If the state suspends your license and you would like to drive to and from your job, an informal hearing is necessary.

 Out-of-State DUI on an Illinois License: